-Each person and each household will want different things from their broadband, whether that’s high-definition streaming, online gaming, or just a reliable service that doesn’t cost the Earth.
 At the end of the day, the best broadband deal is the best one for you.

-So when searching for the best deal for your household, consider what you’ll be using the internet for, what extras you’d like to get (TV channels, landline, mobile, etc) and what you definitely want to avoid.
+When searching for the best deal for your household, consider what you’ll be using the internet for, what extras you’d like to get (TV channels, landline, mobile, etc) and what you definitely want to avoid.

 |Package||Broadband speed||Contract length|